TO SPOUSAL RELIEF

 6015(f) for the relevant years.

-The court pointed out that because the
+In renderings its opinion, the court pointed out that because the

 taxpayer was seeking relief from underpayments of tax, rather than